qmeng222/qmeng222/README.md

 - 🛠 Python and JavaScriptare are my primary languages for full-stack development.

-- 🌱 And I continually expand my skill set by incorporating new programming languages, frameworks, and libraries.
+- 🌱 And I continuously expanding my skill set by embracing new programming languages, frameworks, and libraries.

-- 👩🏻‍💻 Check out [my portfolio](https://qmeng222.github.io/) for projects and demos.
+- 👩🏻‍💻 Feel free to check out [my portfolio](https://qmeng222.github.io/) for projects and demos.

 - 🐹 Besides coding, I enjoy gardening, meditation, and doting on my guinea pigs.